-Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned in 2020.
-Here are five to consider:
+Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned in 2022.
+Here are six to consider:

 For decades, B2B marketing has viewed itself as an entirely different discipline than that of its peers in the B2C or retail world.
 Big branding, flashy advertising, slick design, paid influencers and retail experiences have often been seen as “otherworldly” products of B2C and impractical considerations for B2B.
 While there are certainly historical reasons for that viewpoint, marketers who stay inside the B2B bubble are hindering innovation and keeping their firm’s marketing behind the eight ball of consumer trends that will inevitably find their way into B2B.